 Consequences of sleep deprivation

 Some would believe that missing out on several hours of sleep each night does not have any serious consequences.
 However, researchers suggest that people who consistently fail to get adequate sleep are at greater risk of having various diseases.
 So, to prevent this from happening, we should all treat sleep as a priority, rather than a luxury.
+You could buy armodafinil online to avoid sleep disorder issue.

 How much sleep do people need?